Laura Ingram

 Laura May Cook Ingram (11 June 1912 - 6 December 1994) was a New Zealand teacher and community leader.

-She was born in Murchison, New Zealand, on 11 June 1912.
+Born in Murchison on 11 June 1912, Ingram grew up in Riwaka.
+Her sister Norma married Riwaka local Keith Holyoake who would later become prime minister.

+Ingram was the first woman elected to local government in the wider Nelson-Tasman region.
+In the 1944 local election, she was elected to the Motueka Borough Council.
+She served a single term and was subsequently a member of the Nelson Hospital Board for a total of 28 years.

 In the 1965 New Year Honours, Ingram was appointed a Member of the Order of the British Empire, for services in the fields of community welfare and local government.